airfightergr/les_dc3_docs/docs/docs/classic/overhead.md

 2. **INVERTER**: Provides AC power to instruments (RMIs).
 3. **LEFT GEN**: Connects the left engine DC Generator to DC BUS.
 4. **RIGHT GEN**: Connects the right engine DC Generator to DC BUS.

+    !!! note "NOTE"
->**_NOTE:_** On the generator circuitry, a cutoff relay is installed.
+        On the generator circuitry, a cutoff relay is installed.
 This relay prevents the generator to be connected on the DC Bus, if the output voltage is below 17VDC, despite switch position.

 5. **LANDING LIGHT**: Controls the left landing light, located on the leading edge of the left wing.